brentd09/CourseInfo/Citrix/CWS215/QandA.md

 Question  | Answer
 ---|---
+Published Content how it works in XD7 |
-Queue for deletion of Difference disks - can this be modified and what is the default time | Clone on boot | Clone on boot means that the Citrix Hypervisor takes care of the creation of the new differenceing disks on boot instead of Citrix Apps and Desktops doing it
+Queue for deletion of Difference disks - can this be modified and what is the default time | Look at Get-ProvTask for information regarding the queue of stale disks
+Clone on boot | Clone on boot means that the Citrix Hypervisor takes care of the creation of the new differenceing disks on boot instead of Citrix Apps and Desktops doing it